SK-Jabed/LostFinder-Project-Client/README.md

-# LostFinder - User Interface

-## Purpose
-The "LostFinder" web application facilitates reconnecting individuals with their lost belongings via a streamlined and efficient platform.

 ## Project Overview
 LostFinder's frontend ensures a robust, intuitive interface with responsive components and elegant design to enhance user satisfaction.